Why You Need Probiotics In Your Skincare

 What are probiotics?

-According to studies, the health of one’s gut can actually impact their general wellbeing (1).
+According to studies, the health of one’s gut can impact their general wellbeing (1).
 Thus it is important to keep your gut health in check, and that’s where probiotics come in.

 Probiotics are live microorganisms that inhabit both inside and on the surface of the body.
 They are good bacteria because they keep the gut healthy by countering the harmful effects of bad bacteria.
 Alcohol, a poor diet, and even antibiotics can upset this balance and jeopardize your health.